"Beyond its entertainment values, Baywatch has enriched, and in many cases, helped save lives."

 - In Buffy the Vampire Slayer, Dawn brings a robot replica of Buffy to a parent-teacher conference rather than reveal that Buffy (her sole legal provider) is dead.
 The Buffybot naturally makes boneheaded remarks, such as "School is where you learn.", all of which are accompanied by 'yeahs!' and 'you said it!' from the other parents. ("Bargaining Pt.
 1")

 - In Boy Meets World, Shawn ends up sitting in on a college philosophy class.
-When he tells the professor that he's "just visiting," everyone takes it as an expression of his belief on the transience of life.
+When in response to the question, "Why are you here?" he responds "just visiting," everyone takes it as an expression of his belief on the transience of life.
 This leads Shawn to start thinking that he doesn't need to apply himself in his high school classes anymore, since he's apparently having such an easy time in a college environment.
 Subverted later on when Cory, who shows up to try and bring Shawn back, tells the professor that he's "just passing through" and gets mocked for seemingly thinking he can pass himself off as profound by spouting Ice Cream Koans in class.
+Shawn is crushed at the end of the episode when his term paper is flunked by the professor, who points out that his lack of knowledge of the basics (Like what you learn in high school) means that his grammatically twisted, illogical and contradictory paper cannot properly express his thoughts.

 - In the "Gettysburg" episode of The Office, Kevin complains about the placement of the cookies in the vending machine during a company brainstorming session.
 Robert California thinks it's a metaphor for a business plan, and winds up congratulating Kevin on his great idea.
 Everyone else is dumbfounded.